Meiyan88/PKAFnet/README.md

-# PKAFnet
+# Macrovascular Invasion in Hepatocellular Carcinoma Prediction
-python, pytorch, torch_geometric
+Prior Knowledge-Aware Fusion Network for Prediction of Macrovascular Invasion in Hepatocellular Carcinoma

-We have provide the model of our PKAFnet.
-The PKAFnet in model.py can be added into your codes.
+We provide the our PKAFnet and the tumor margin extraction method.